The Importance of Beard Maintenance

 How to Keep a Beard Neat

-Determining where, when and how much of your beard to trim is an art form, and it can be quite tricky to master at first.
-In a perfect world, you’d head down to the barber every few days to have it done professionally, but since that’s not a reality for most of us, we’re left trying to understand how to keep a beard neat as best as we can on our own—which is again why it’s necessary to equip yourself with the right tools.
+But since that’s not a reality for most of us, we’re left trying to understand how to maintain a beard or how to keep a beard neat as best as we can on our own—which is again why it’s necessary to equip yourself with the right tools for beard grooming.

 When to Shave Your Beard